Get

 Keeping Cats With Dogs

-Keeping cats in a home with dogs can be perfectly safe in many situations, but you should take some things into consideration before you attempt it.
+Keeping cats in a home with dogs can be perfectly safe in many situations, but you should consider some things before you attempt it.
 Some dogs have a high prey drive, which can lead them to chase, and sometimes injure small animals.
-This can occur with a cat, so consider your dog’s prey drive before attempting to introduce a cat to the home.
+This can occur with a cat, so consider your dog’s prey drive before introducing a cat to the home.

 Slow introductions are the key to helping a cat adjust to a home with dogs.
 It may take some time for your cat and dog to warm up to each other.
 Cats are notoriously fickle and may take longer to warm up to a dog than a dog will to a new cat.
 In some cases, your cat may never fully take to your dog.
 This can be due to your cat’s personality and not wanting to share their space with a dog.